- OPEN DAILY

 The foundation for this exhibition is Marquette University’s extensive collection of Tolkien manuscripts housed within the library’s Department of Special Collections and University Archives.
 It will also include items borrowed from other repositories, including a significant number of Tolkien manuscripts and artwork from the Bodleian Libraries at the University of Oxford.

-The exhibition will include over 100 items, many that have not previously been exhibited or published.
+The exhibition will include 147 items, many that have not previously been exhibited or published.

 J.R.R.
 Tolkien: The Art of the Manuscript is presented through generous support from Premier Sponsor Wintrust.

-Additional support is provided by Contributing Sponsors the Wisconsin Department of Tourism, The Gladys Krieble Delmas Foundation, and Dr. Mary Anne Siderits.
+Additional support is provided by Travel Wisconsin and Contributing Sponsors The Gladys Krieble Delmas Foundation, and Dr. Mary Anne Siderits.

 Additional details are available in a brief FAQ.
 More information will be available as the exhibition’s opening approaches!